QUANTITATIVE/ALGORITHMIC STRATEGY DEVELOPMENT

 See <Backtesting the Implied Volatility Long/Short Strategy>.
 This algorithmic trading strategy is a stylized implementation of a research paper titled "What Does Individual Option Volatility Smirk Tell Us About Future Equity Returns?" by Yuhang Xing, Xiaoyan Zhang and Rui Zhao.
 The strategy uses a skew factor based on the implied volatility of the underlying stock/ETF's options.
 Based on the factor ranking a long/short, market neutral portfolio was constructed and tracked for nearly 6 months before the Yahoo Finance Options API stopped functioning.
 The strategy leveraged Python, the now defunct Yahoo Finance Options API, and the Quantopian platform.

-See <A Dead Simple 2-Asset Portfolio that Crushes the S&P500 (Part 1, Part 1.5, Part 2)>.
+See <A Dead Simple 2-Asset Portfolio that Crushes the S&P500 (Part 1, Part 1.5, Part 2, Part 3)>.
 Parts 1, and 1.5 of this series explores the backtest implementation of a clever leveraged ETF strategy.
 It looks at implementation using a weighting scheme that mimics risk-parity, and the opposite and examines the results.
 Part 2 of the series explores some of the quantitative relationships between leveraged ETFs, Beta Slippage and Volatility.
 The series leverages Python, the Quantopian platform, and the Yahoo Finance API.
+Part 3 updates the research re-examining the original return relationships between the ETFs while also implementing multiple prototype strategies.
+These strategies are meant to improve the risk-adjusted performance of the original strategies.

 See <Exploring the Relationship Between SPY and TLT>.
 This can be considered Part 2.5 of the "A Dead Simple 2-Asset Portfolio that Crushes the S&P500 ".
 This article explores why the strategy is successful while also exposing the strategy's sensitivity to the negative correlation between the two assets.
 The article identifies three (3) possible states of the assets' relationship: both assets lose value, both assets gain value, both assets move in opposition.
 From the strategy perspective 2 of the 3 states are beneficial, both gaining or moving in opposition.
 These two (2) favorable states represent ~85% of the time period studied (~14 years).
 This article leverages Python, and the Yahoo Finance API.